web-dave/webdave.de/src/assets/posts/cypress.md

 - plugins: Here plugins (if you need them) can be integrated.
 - support: Here you can write your own commands or overwrite existing ones.

-Then the Cypres UI is started.
+Then the Cypress UI is started.

 <img src="assets/images/cypress_3.png" width="400" class="" />